-Electricity can shock, burn, or kill workers if it is not handled properly on the job site.
-Since it is always seeking the easiest path to ground, you or any other type of conductor (metal, wet wood, trees, machinery/equipment, tools, etc.) touching a power line could provide an immediate path to ground.
+Electricity can shock, burn, or kill workers if it is not handled correctly on the job site.
+Since it is always seeking the easiest path to the ground, you or any other type of conductor (metal, wet wood, trees, machinery/equipment, tools, etc.) touching a power line could provide a direct path to the ground.
 The result can be severe injury or death.

-Before Starting to Work, Think Safety!
+Before Starting to Work, Think about Safety!

 Be observant.
-If you have work to do near power lines or power facilities always consider them to be energized or hot.
+If you have work near power lines or power facilities, always consider them energized or hot.

-Call the local utility company for more information or to make arrangements that will guarantee working conditions are safe.
-For your safety, the utility company may turn off electricity, place barriers on lines or as a last resort, relocate them.
+Call the local utility company for more information or make arrangements to guarantee safe working conditions.
+For your safety, the utility company may turn off electricity, place barriers on lines, or relocate them as a last resort.
 Because it takes time to complete this work, allow for this time in your job schedule and let the utility know.
-For example, if it is feasible to take lines out of service, advance notice is required.
+For example, advance notice is required if it is feasible to take lines out of service.
 There may be a charge for work performed by the utility company.